ATtiny1634 development board w/Optiboot, arduino compatibleDesigned by Azduino by Spence Konde in United States of America

 What sets this apart from a typical ATtiny1634 breakout board (other than the fact that they don't seem to exist) or generic SOIC-20 breakout board is that it provides the appropriate header for serial programming of an ATtiny1634, and the chip comes pre-programmed with the Optiboot bootloader, so programming it with the Arduino IDE is as simple as using an Arduino Pro Mini (You can always erase the bootloader by programming via the ISP header if you need the space and/or wish to program using Atmel Studio instead of Arduino).

-The Atmel ATtiny1634 microcontroller is an exciting and economical processor from Atmel's ATtiny line of 8-bit AVR microcontrollers.
-Although it doesn't have a third timer like the tiny841 does, the combination of large flash and SRAM memory, dual uarts, and 17 GPIO pins makes it a compelling package, filling a space between the smaller Tiny's, and the ever popular '328p.
-The second uart makes this chip particularly well suited for use with GPS, GSM, and serial WiFi adapters (like the ESP8266) without interfering with serial programming.
+The Atmel ATtiny1634 microcontroller is one of the most capable parts in the ATtiny product line prior to the transition to the new architecture in 2016, and was one of the last "classic" ATtiny parts released.
+Although it doesn't have a third timer like the tiny841 does, the combination of large flash and SRAM memory, dual USART (serial), and 17 GPIO pins, on an AVR with the old style peripherals (and hence better compatibility with existing libraries) makes it a compelling package, filling a space between the smaller Tiny's, and the ever popular '328p.
+The second UART makes this chip particularly well suited for use with GPS, GSM, and serial WiFi adapters (like the ESP8266) without interfering with serial programming.
 For all boards without a crystal, the 1634R will be used - this differs only in that the internal oscillator is more tightly calibrated.

 A CH340G-based serial adapter is available as an option.
 This will be supplied with a 6-pin cable as shown.
 These are mass production adapters, however they are a cut above the most common units, and have a switch to select 3.3v or 5v operation.
 They break out the pins necessary for programming one of these breakout boards, or an Arduino Pro Mini or similar - Vcc, Gnd, TX, RX, DTR and CTS.